opensafely/documentation/docs/getting-started.md

    Anaconda Prompt on Windows](./images/win-anaconda-prompt.png)
 3. To install the OpenSAFELY command line tool, you first need to install a tool called `pip`.
 Do this by typing `conda install pip` and pressing ++enter++.
-4. Now you can install the comment line tool, by typing `pip install opensafely`, and pressing ++enter++
+4. Now you can install the command line tool, by typing `pip install opensafely`, and pressing ++enter++
 5. You should see some output.
 To check this has installed successfully, type `opensafely --version` and press ++enter++.